STAKEHOLDER RELATIONS POLICY

 Stakeholder Relations Policy

-Among the corporate policies, sustainable development policies are intended to promote a global culture of social responsibility within the Group, which will help improve the well-being of people, promote the economic and social development of the communities in which it has a presence and create sustainable value for shareholders and investors, employees, customers, suppliers and other stakeholders of the Company, in line with the Sustainable Development Goals (SDGs) approved by the United Nations.
+Among the corporate policies, sustainable development policies are intended to promote a global culture of social responsibility within the Group, which will help improve the well-being of people, promote the economic and social development of the communities in which it has a presence and create sustainable value for the workforce, shareholders and the financial community, customers, suppliers and other Stakeholders of the Company, in line with the Sustainable Development Goals (SDGs) approved by the United Nations.

-Pursuant to the provisions of its By-Laws, the Company pursues the fulfilment of the corporate interest, which is understood as the common interest of all shareholders of an independent company oriented towards the sustainable creation of value by engaging in the activities included in its corporate object, taking into account other stakeholders related to its business activity and to its institutional reality, and especially the legitimate interests of the various communities and territories in which the Company acts and those of its employees.
+Pursuant to the provisions of the By-Laws, the Company seeks the fulfilment of the corporate interest, understood as the common interest of all shareholders of an independent company focused on the sustainable creation of value by engaging in the activities included in its corporate object, taking into account other Stakeholders related to its business activity and its institutional reality, in accordance with the Purpose and Values of the Iberdrola group and the commitments made in the Code of Ethics.

 There are many such groups within the value chain comprised of the Group businesses.
-For purposes of this Stakeholder Relations Policy, these groups are grouped into the following categories (the "Stakeholders"):
+For purposes of this Stakeholder Relations Policy (the "Policy"), these Stakeholders are grouped into the following categories:

 b) Shareholders and the financial community